pwc3/dropbox-updater/README.md

 ============================

-Since the Dropbox client software installed on my computer never seems to automatically update, I wrote this script to do it for me.
+Since the Dropbox client software installed on my computer never seems to automatically update, I wrote a Python script to do it for me.
 It was developed and tested under Mac OS X Mountain Lion 10.8.2.

 The script does the following: